Jhih-cell/taipei-day-trip-website/README.md

 ## Taipei-day-trip

- Online website deployed on EC2 → [https://travel.readitlater.live/](https://travel.readitlater.live/)
+ Online website deployed on EC2 → [https://travel.readitlater.live/](https://travel.readitlater.live/) ( IP NOT IN USE NOW )

 ### Information for test ↓ (or sign up on your own)<br>
 [ member ]<br />